FAQ

 What's the difference between Seamless and Maximum Privacy?

-- Seamless: We hold a per-vault release key (each vault has its own—no master key) that lets your contacts access files after release.
-We could technically decrypt, but we don't—access controls and audit logging prevent it.
+• Seamless: We hold a per-vault release key (each vault has its own, no master key) that lets your contacts access files after release.
+We could technically decrypt file contents, but we don't.
+Access controls and audit logging prevent it.
 Even then, decryption happens in the browser, not on our servers.
 Simpler for contacts: they just click a link.
 Available on all plans.

-- Maximum Privacy: True zero-knowledge.
-No release key on our servers.
-Only you have the decryption key.
-File names are encrypted too—we can't see them.
+• Maximum Privacy: No release key on our servers.
+Only you have the decryption key, so we cannot decrypt file contents.
+We still store operational metadata such as file names, folder names, and file sizes.
 Contacts need a passphrase you've shared separately (in a safe, a letter, with a solicitor).
-You can leave them a personal message (which might hint at where to find the passphrase), but we cannot decrypt or see file names.
 Available on Plus plan.

 I already use a password manager with emergency access.
 Why do I need Trustbourne?
 Emergency access gives your family all your passwords at once — with no context about which ones matter.
 Trustbourne holds what your password manager can't: instructions, documents, personal messages, and your master password itself — routed to the right people.
 Here's how they work together.